hamon-in/sa/README.md

 `
 (don't forget the initial *.*).
 Your prompt should have `(iot_env)` prefixed to it.
-Now you should be inside the `yamltolosant` directory and should have activated the `iot_env` environment.
+Now you should be inside the ` yamltolosant ` directory , and should have activated the `iot_env` environment.
 Install requirements inside virtualenv  using `pip install -r requirements.txt`

    Losant Account